 - 5.2.21 In addition to the above, the Council also assessed a site's suitability for employment by considering a site's location in relation to existing employment areas and town centres.
 Sites within or adjacent to existing employment areas including town centres, as identified in the Employment Land and Premises Study (2013) were generally considered suitable because they could positively support existing employment areas.
-Sites were required to be 0.25ha or more in size12, unless within a town centre where business and office development may be appropriate due to town centres having higher densities. - 5.2.22 To ensure flexibility, sites located away from existing employment areas but within the settlement buffer, as detailed above, were not necessarily found unsuitable for all B class employment uses.
-If a site was of a sufficient size, could accommodate development without detrimentally impact on residential amenity, and the highways access was adequate, it may have been considered suitable in terms of its location for B1 uses (business), B2 uses (general industrial) or B8 uses (storage and distribution).
+Sites were required to be 0.25ha or more in size, unless within a town centre where business and office development may be appropriate due to town centres having higher densities. - 5.2.22 To ensure flexibility, sites located away from existing employment areas but within the settlement buffer, as detailed above, were not necessarily found unsuitable for all B class employment uses.
+If a site was of a sufficient size, could accommodate development without detrimentally impacting on residential amenity, and the highways access was adequate, it may have been considered suitable in terms of its location for B1 uses (business), B2 uses (general industrial) or B8 uses (storage and distribution). - 5.2.23 It should be noted that the assessment process was carried out prior to the reforms to the Use Class Order which came into force on 1 September 2020.
+Class E 'Commercial, Business and Service' was created as part of this, which fused the former A1-5, B1, and D1 and D2 use classes.
+Changes of use from one Class E use to another do not constitute development and will not require a full planning application.
+This change in national policy may lead to additional sites coming forward for employment-generating uses which were not envisaged during the production of the ELPS in 2013.
+A further complication from the changes is that the requirements for sequential testing and retail impact assessments may now be sidestepped in some instances, as Class E fuses main town centre and non-town centre uses.
+This makes it considerably more challenging for a Local Authority to refuse such proposals. - 5.2.24 Similarly, the range and scope of circumstances whereby Permitted Development Rights (PDR) can be used has been reformed and expanded several times during the last eight years, most recently in September 2020.
+Since the ELPS was prepared in 2013, the loss of some employment land or premises to other uses (especially residential) under Permitted Development Rights (PDR) may have impacted on the overall mix of uses within a given area.
+The NPPF requires all planning policies and decisions to make effective use of land, especially brownfield sites.
+Together with Class E and the expansion of the scope of PDR, these changes provide greater open support for the mixing of employment and housing uses noted above.